 Cristiano Ronaldo Cradles His Newborn Twins In His Arms: Meet The New ‘Loves’ Of His Life

-Cristiano Ronaldo is officially a father of 3!
-The soccer star shocked fans when he shared a precious pic of himself posing with 2 newborn babies, and he’s even confirmed that the children are in fact his.
-Could these be the twins he’s suspected of having via surrogate?
+Cristiano Ronaldo’s a father of 3!
+The soccer star shocked fans by sharing a precious pic of himself posing with 2 newborns, & he HAS confirmed that the children are his!
+Even cuter, he called them the ‘loves’ of his life.

 Cristiano Ronaldo, 32, introduced the new “loves” of his life to the world on June 29 with a beyond precious Instagram post.
 In the pic, the athlete poses in a chair holding two babies — one in each hand.
 One baby sports a pink dress while the other is in blue.
 How cute is that?
 The soccer superstar reportedly used a surrogate to have the kids, and they were born earlier this month.
 “So happy to be able to hold the two new loves of my life 🙏❤,” Cristiano captioned the super sweet photo.